warlordwinter/OitCodingChallenge/README.md

 Thanks for the Project!
 I had a great Time.
 I hope that we get to meet in person soon!

+## Thought Process

+I spent a ton of time working on test based coding.
+Testing one part at a time until it was all good.
+This combined with Psydo Code led to my success!

 ### Total Time Spent **6 hours**